 - 1. For programs tested as major, verify which of those programs are covered by the Treasury-State Agreement in accordance with the materiality thresholds in 31 CFR section 205.5, Table A). - 2.
 For those programs identified in procedure 1, determine the funding techniques used for those programs.
 For those funding techniques that require clearance patterns to schedule the transfer of funds to the State, review documentation supporting the clearance pattern and verify that the clearance pattern conforms to the requirements for developing and maintaining clearance patterns as specified in the Treasury-State Agreement (31 CFR sections 205.12, 205.20, and 205.22. - 3.
-Select a sample of Federal cash draws and verify that the timing of the Federal cash draws was in compliance with the applicable funding techniques specified in the Treasury-State Agreement or Subpart B procedures, whichever is applicable (31 CFR sections 205.11 and 205.33). - 4.
-When a program receives program income, rebates, refunds, and other income and receipts were disbursed perform tests to ascertain if these funds were disbursed before requesting additional Federal cash draws as required by the Uniform Guidance (2 CFR section 200.305(b)(5)). - 5.
-Where applicable, select a sample of reimbursement requests and trace to supporting documentation showing that the costs for which reimbursement was requested were paid prior to the date of the reimbursement request (31 CFR section 205.12(b)(5)). - 6.
-Review the calculation of the interest obligation owed to or by the Federal Government, reported on the annual report submitted by the State to ascertain that the calculation was in accordance with Treasury regulations and the terms of the

-Treasury-State Agreement.
-Trace amounts used in the calculation to supporting documentation.

-- 7. For those programs where Federal cash draws are passed through to subrecipients: - a.
+Select a sample of Federal cash draws and verify that: - a.
+The timing of the Federal cash draws was in compliance with the applicable funding techniques specified in the Treasury-State Agreement or Subpart B procedures, whichever is applicable (31 CFR sections 205.11 and 205.33).

+- b.
+To the extent available, program income, rebates, refunds, and other income and receipts were disbursed before requesting additional Federal cash draws as required by the Uniform Guidance. - 4.
+Where applicable, select a sample of reimbursement requests and trace to supporting documentation showing that the costs for which reimbursement was requested were paid prior to the date of the reimbursement request (31 CFR section 205.12(b)(5)). - 5.
+Review the calculation of the interest obligation owed to or by the Federal Government, reported on the annual report submitted by the State to ascertain that the calculation was in accordance with Treasury regulations and the terms of the Treasury-State Agreement.
+Trace amounts used in the calculation to supporting documentation. - 6.
+For those programs where Federal cash draws are passed through to subrecipients: - a.
 Select a representative sample of subrecipients and ascertain the procedures implemented to ensure that subrecipients minimize the time elapsing between the transfer of Federal funds from the recipient and the disbursement of funds for program purposes Uniform Guidance. - b.
 Select a representative sample of Federal cash draws by subrecipients and ascertain that they conformed to the procedures.